MichaelJBerk/ZmanimKit/README.md

 Just copy the KosherSwift folder in to your project.

 ### Cocoapod
-Just add 'pod "KosherSwift"' to your Podfile.
+Just add `pod "KosherSwift"` to your Podfile.

 # To Do:
 - [ ] Create documentation